kunalsaurabh/Business-Insight-360/README.md

 - What resources and data are needed?
 - Are there specific design and view preferences from stakeholders?

-### Dataset Understanding

-Sure!
-Here is the formatted dataset understanding section for your GitHub README:

----

 ## Dataset Understanding